 With the Downtown Flea only a few days away, making its debut on July 28, 2013 in the Historic Core of Downtown Los Angeles and reoccurring every 4th Sunday of the month, it is important to be skilled on the do’s and don’ts of flea market shopping.
 The Flea will be comprised of four parking-lots, containing hundreds of vendors and thousands of items to sift through, so attaining expert advice, tips, and techniques will assure that everyone is headed for success.
 Downtown Flea vendors will represent various fields of interest, including fine arts, collectables, antiques, home décor, and fashion.
 To cover these topics, professionals gave their insider perspective on how to prepare, navigate, bargain, and conquer the Downtown Flea like a vintage virtuoso.

 Hilary Wootton is a Los Angeles based artist and art educator who seeks to convey the traditional values and beliefs of Native American cultures and aesthetics, the concept of interconnectedness, and the healing power and spiritual guidance of nature through her work.
-Hilary has formed an appreciation for buying second hand pieces from her grandfather, who grew up during the Great Depression; reusing, repurposing, and knowing that materials were precious and valuable.
+Hilary has formed an appreciation for buying second-hand pieces from her grandfather, who grew up during the Great Depression; reusing, repurposing, and knowing that materials were precious and valuable.
+She is so happy that others are also realizing the benefits of second-hand shopping because second-hand shopping is in fashion right now.
 Her thoughtfulness for flea market shopping and nostalgia can be seen in the items and materials that she utilizes in her work.
 Hilary explains, “Flea market items are cultural anthropology, a visual study and display of the world’s cultures traditions and eras, all in one place!
 The various things I collect from flea markets, and often paint, are a fusion and juxtaposition of items from the natural world, and man-made objects, such as an antique spoon or fork, a compass, old eye glasses, a cigar box, a musical instrument, a horse shoe, or an old tea pot.
 They are artifacts (a popular word for me and my artwork and collections).”

 Artist Tip #1: Embrace flaws: “The items at flea markets often have cracks and rust, which come with age and tell a story about the piece.
 While I strive for realism in my imagery, the surfaces I enjoy working on the most are rugged and worn.
 Many of my paintings are done on found/repurposed silk screens that have ghost-like images from the past that I then work on top of.
 These pentimenti can inspire the subject matter, and sometimes I find a connection between the old and new images/textures as or after the work is completed.”